mrteutone/ways-of-running-spark/readme.md

    * Check the context with `kubectl config current-context`
    * Get the cluster's ip address with `kubectl cluster-info`

-9. Check logs/result

-   Find out the Spark driver's pod name with
+9. To check logs and output find out the Spark driver's pod name with

        kubectl get pods